 Our popular candleholders are now available to buy online.
 Order now in time for Christmas.[ read more... ]

-Order your handmade wrought ironwork before midnight on October 26th and be entered into our free prize draw to win a table lamp.[ read more... ]
+Order your handmade wrought ironwork before we turn the clocks back at midnight on October 26th and be entered into our free prize draw to win a table lamp.[ read more... ]

 We recently had a wonderful day out at Penistone Agricultural Show where we shared a stand with farrier Dan Lowe and celebrated our metalworking crafts.[ read more... ]